polterguy/phosphorusfive/README.md

 For those only interested in using e.g. the Ajax library, and/or the Active Event implementation, there are some examples of this in the [samples folder](/samples/).

-## Getting started
+## Start coding

-The easiest way to getting started using P5, is to use it in combination with [System42](https://github.com/polterguy/system42).
+The easiest way to create your own P5 apps, is to use it in combination with [System42](https://github.com/polterguy/system42).
 This gives you an intellisense environment for your Active Events, and provides a lot of developer tools, in addition to a bunch of really cool extension widgets.
 All this in a _"non-CMS environment"_, which means you can create small apps, almost the same way you'd create a CMS web page.

-If you take this approach, which I recommend for beginners - Make sure you put the _"system42"_ folder inside of your _"/phosphorusfive/core/p5.webapp/modules/"_ folder, and make sure its name is exactly _"system42"_, without any versioning numbers, etc. Then restart your web server process, and have fun!
+If you take this approach, which I recommend for beginners - Make sure you put the _"system42"_ folder inside of your _"/phosphorusfive/core/p5.webapp/modules/"_ folder, and make sure its name is exactly _"system42"_, without any versioning numbers, etc. Then restart your web server process.

 After you've played around with System42 for some time, understanding the development model, you can go more hard-core into it, ditch System42, and create your own apps, entirely from scratch if you wish.
 The latter approach is what I recommend for building real apps, which you intend to distribute, and use in real live production sites.
+If you do, you might want to check out the [Hello World app](https://github.com/polterguy/hello-world).

 Notice, regardless of which approach you take when you start out - You must make sure the _"/core/p5.webapp"_ project is your startup project, unless you intend to evaluate Hyperlambda in a terminal window, using the lambda.exe project.